Spacex and Golden Astronaut Toys

 The yellow plastic used for Spacex toys started off being Lemon Yellow with a slightly greenish tinge.
 In course of time this colour shifted to a more orangey yellow, which on the Pleasure Cruiser was then replaced with a distinct peach orange.
 Some transparent parts also exist in different shades or colours.

 One of the two most noticeable changes happened when a number of vehicles changed colour completely.
 This must have happened shortly before the Golden Astronaut line became available in 1969, because no vehicles in early colouring have ever been found in Golden Astronaut packaging.
 Vehicles in late colouring do show up in Spacex packaging, but there is evidence to suggest both colours were produced side-by-side for awhile (see below).

 One vehicle, the Nuclear Freighter, received an improvement when its dual tails were included in the body top mould, instead of being (extremely fragile) separate components.
-This must've happened in 1969, because only a very few separate-tailed NF2s have ever appeared that were proven US-issue - one being part of the contents of a Penney set on eBay, one in my GA Super Set (both the Penney set and Super Set can be seen in the Packaging section) and another one on an early GA card with the inner frame.
+This must've happened in 1969, because only a very few separate-tailed NF2s have ever appeared that were proven US-issue - one being part of the contents of a Penney set on eBay, one in my GA Super Set (both the Penney set and Super Set can be seen in the Packaging section) and two others in a GA box set and an early GA card with the inner frame.
 I've never seen any Freighters with separately-moulded tails on the later GA cards without the frame.

 Spacex Stage 1/Golden Astronaut in later colours